viewstools/docs/README.md

 ![composition model1 - embeddable](images/BlocksComposition1.jpg)

 Every `.view` file is a self contained component with a top level container block and content blocks.
-As a component it can be used inside of any other `.view` file and styled at that point of use
+As a component it can be used inside of any other `.view` file and styled at point of use.

 ![composition model2 - point of use](images/BlocksComposition2.jpg)